Mobinexbiz/plugin-salesforce-android/README.md

 #### Constructor

-You can create SalesForce Manager Constructor as;
+You can create SalesForce Manager instance as;

 ````Javascript
 var SFSDKManager = new SMFSFManager();
 ````

-#### Set ConnectedAppId Property
+#### Set ConnectedAppId property

-ConnectedAppId is a value that Salesforce created for you to use in app.
+ConnectedAppId is a value that Salesforce created for your app.

 ````Javascript
 SFSDKManager.connectedAppId = "3MVG9FS3IyroMOh4nubHUj9SXAs1i6qwY8KhK6bsE6WmX3g9vrNsjA1CGgUsdasdasdfdsfsdfsdfqqww";
 ````

-#### Set connectedAppCallbackUri Property
+#### Set connectedAppCallbackUri property

 ConnectedAppCallbackUri is a uri that Salesforce uses for communication.